e-n-f/if-then-else/if-then-else.md

 This was the single conditional form that appeared in the Algol 60 report the next year, and is the form that almost all subsequent programming languages have followed.
-If-then-else was still apparently very difficult for people to think about in 1960, because the Algol report spends a page and a half explaining how it works, including the explation that "else" by itself is equivalent to "else if true then."
+If-then-else was apparently not easy for people in 1960 to think, because the Algol report spends a page and a half explaining how it works, including this arrow diagram and the explation that "else" by itself is equivalent to "else if true then."

 * http://www.ancientgeek.org.uk/CPL/CPL_Elementary_Programming_Manual.pdf

-As I said at the start, this use of "else" as a conjunction sounds very strange to English speakers, and it did not take long before some objections to it were raised.
+As I said at the start, this use of "else" as a conjunction sounds strange to English speakers, and it did not take long before some objections to it were raised.
 One was from Christopher Strachey, designing the CPL programming language.
 CPL was the grandparent of C and therefore the ancestor of